 Sports Injury Treatment

 In 2010 Kevin Kelly opened Plymouth Sports Injury Clinic, which is located in his Peverell Chiropractic Clinic.
-With his background as both a Sports Scientist and Chiropractor and his specialist field of interest, the treatment of Myofascial injuries he is uniquely qualified too treat Sports injuries as these tend to be specifically soft tissue injuries.
+With his background in Sports Science and Chiropractic and his specialist field of interest, the treatment of Myofascial injuries he is uniquely qualified too treat sports injuries as these tend to be specifically soft tissue injuries.

 Kevin’s wife Elena Long PhD is a Sports Massage Therapist who deals with the management, manipulation and rehabilitation of primarily the muscular soft tissues of the body.
 She is also proficient in using Kinesio-taping for Sports injuries and spinal problems.